 The installation process typically doesn’t take too long, but that doesn’t mean it’s one you want to DIY.
 If you’re not careful, you can accidentally compromise the structural integrity of your entire home while installing the piping your French drain needs.
 That’s all the more reason to leave the installation process to a professional.

 There are pros to the French drain, of course, but how does a sump pump compare?

-To install a sump pump, the contractor you hire on will need to take the following steps:
+To install a sump pump, experts will need to take the following steps:

 - If applicable, lay drainage pipes near the perimeter of your home.